fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 fly launch
 ```

-Give the app a name or let Fly.io autogenerate one.
+Give the app a name or let Fly.io auto generate one.
 Pick a region where the app will be run.
-Do not create a postgres database for the app since it is not needed.
+Do not create a postgress database for the app since it is not needed.

 The last question is "Would you like to deploy now?", answer yes and your app is also deployed to the Fly.io servers.